 The public right-of-way generally is the area 10 feet behind the curb toward the homeowner's property.

-Replacement of a commercial or residential driveway or installation of a sprinkler system in the right-of-way does require a permit.
+Replacement of a commercial or residential driveway, or installation of a sprinkler system in the right-of-way requires a right-of-way permit.

-In addition to the permit application, contractors also must provide an insurance certificate, liability insurance and surety bond.
-Surety bonds based on the number of permits per year and schedule of right-of-way fees are listed below.
+In addition to the permit application, which is online through ePlace, contractors also must provide an insurance certificate, liability insurance and surety bond.
+Surety bonds are based on the number of permits per year.
+The schedule of right-of-way fees is listed below.
+You also may fill a paper permit application and send to firstname.lastname@example.org or fax to 913-890-1055.

 - Commercial Driveway Requirements within City Right Of Way